 The Poetry Foundation can accommodate groups of up to 20 to visit the building to explore our library, exhibit gallery and performance space.
 To ensure there are no conflicts with scheduled events, we strongly suggest you call ahead to plan a visit.
 In fairness to all of our visitors we do not permit guided tours or group discussions, but encourage independent, self-guided exploration throughout the entirety of our public spaces.

 Directions to the Poetry Foundation

-We encourage visitors to use public transportation.
-The Poetry Foundation can be reached via CTA Red Line or Brown Lines to the Chicago Avenue stop; CTA Bus Route 22 to Huron and Clark (Southbound) or Huron and Dearborn (Northbound).
+The Poetry Foundation can be reached via CTA: the Chicago Avenue stops on the Red Line or Brown “L” Lines (the Red Line is closest); or, CTA Bus Route 22 to Huron and Clark (Southbound) or Huron and Dearborn (Northbound).

-For visitors arriving by car, InterPark Parking Garage is located at 750 N. Dearborn St. and Standard Parking is located at 1 W. Superior St. Metered street parking is also available in the vicinity of the building.
+The nearest parking garages include InterPark Parking Garage, located at 750 N. Dearborn St., and Standard Parking located at 1 W. Superior St. The Poetry Foundation is not affiliated with either and cannot validate parking.
+Metered street parking is also available in the vicinity of the building.

 Ramp access is available on Dearborn Street.
-All public spaces are located on the ground-level and are accessible.
+All public spaces, including an all gender restroom, are accessible, and located on the ground-level.
 For further assistance, please contact us at (312) 787-7070.